 butter or coconut oil for cooking

-Combine all ingredients except for fruit.
-Using a whisk or hand blender mix batter.
+Combine all ingredients.
+You can use a whisk and bowl, or throw it all into the blender and blitz it (I usually do blender).
 Let sit for five minutes for optimal fluffiness.
 Heat a non stick pan and lightly coat with butter or coconut oil.
 Pour a fourth of the batter into pan.
-Just before flipping add the fruit.
 I make these one by one and keep the rest warmed in a 200 degree oven.
 Feel free to add any fruit or nuts you like, or a scoop of plant based protein powder or ground flax seed for more protein.
+Note: if I let the batter sit for more than five minutes in the blender I sometimes need to add a touch more almond milk to loosen it.
+Hope you enjoy!

 Fall’s arrived.
 Sweaters are being yanked out of storage and scarves are back.
 All I want is cozy.
-Muffins made with squash, oats, pecans and coconut oil, perfect for chilly morning with a cup of something hot.
+Muffins made with squash, oats, nuts and coconut oil, perfect for chilly morning with a mug of something hot.
 Texture is crispy on the top and moist inside.
 “It’s fall in a muffin!”
 Neil exclaimed as he ate his third.
+Easily swap out the squash for pumpkin puree, or baked sweet potato.
 You can’t even tell they’re squash, promise.
 Makes 12.

 squash pecan muffins